The cross-border journey of a lifetime

 Located just outside Hat Yai, Songkhla offers seaside views signature to the east coast of Thailand.
 Peer into the Gulf of Thailand, as wooden kelongs dot the Songkhla Lake at dusk.

 By a fluke, you could also spot the critically endangered Irrawaddy dolphins.
-If you wish to contribute to Save the Irrawaddy Dolphins Project kindly contact this Sentosa-based group here for more information.

 For adventurous travellers from the category I just want to snap a picture so people know I’ve been here, say hi to the iconic statue of the golden mermaid on Samila Beach.
 This seductive fish-tailed goddess of the sea peacefully combs her hair like there is no tomorrow on the backdrop of shimmering crashing waves.